From Tokens to Thoughts: How LLMs and Humans Trade Compression for Meaning: Benchmarking Against Human Cognition

-While originating from different research groups with distinct theoretical emphases, these datasets share rigorous experimental designs and provide data on both category assignments and item typicality.
+While originating from different researchers, these datasets share rigorous experimental designs and provide data on both category assignments and item typicality.
 We aggregated data from these studies, creating a unified benchmark of 1,049 items across 34 categories.
-This aggregated dataset, which we have digitized and make publicly available (see Appendix~\ref{app:dataset_details}), offers a crucial, high-fidelity empirical foundation for evaluating the human-likeness of computational models and we encourage its use for future research.
+This data, which we have digitized and made publicly available (Appendix~\ref{app:dataset_details}), offers a high-quality empirical foundation for evaluating the human-likeness of LLMs.\footnote{Appendix~\ref{app:senses} shows that polysemy is rare in our data and cannot account for our findings.}